jmadureira/netdata-cookbook/README.md

 - `base_directory` - Parent folder that holds the NetData configuration files.
 - `global_configuration` - Hash of global variables for the plugin.
 - `jobs` - Hash of jobs that tell NetData to pull statistics from.

+This resource will restart the NetData service automatically.

 ### netdata_bind_rndc_conf